koryvette/PriceIsRight_C-/readme.md

 ## The following options are available in the application:
- 1 - Add Item
+ 1 - Add Item:  Will prompt user for info to add a new item to the list
- 2 - View List:  displays a current list of the items in the inventory
+ 2 - View List:  Displays a current list of the items in the inventory
+ 3 - Save and export list:  Save the new addition to the list
+ 4 - Quit:  Exits the application